morriscox/Rules-of-Tech-Support/Rules of Tech Support - management.md

 **Rule M7A** - Management will then become outraged that said tasks were not completed.

 #### Rule M8 - Management will blame you when things do not work.

+**Rule M8A** - Even if the equipment is not IT related.

+**Rule M8B** - Even if the equipment is IT related but is property of a third-party and thus their responsibility.

 #### Rule M9 - Management will blame you if anything that was completed does not meet their expectations (they won't), no matter how difficult they were.